Also published in The White Rock Sun, March 2020.

 13. FDA crackdown on fraudulent treatments, including Colloidal Silver

-15. Lifestyle choices to boot your immunity
+15. Lifestyle choices to strengthen your immune system

 16. Did Johnny Carson start a toilet paper shortage in the 1970's?